Xiong Kewu: Governorship

 In 1921 (tenth year of the Republic of China), due to the Sichuan-Hubei War, the conflict of interests between Liu Xiang and Xiong Kewu resurfaced, and led to the Battle of the First Army of the Sichuan Army led by Xiong Kewu and the Second Army of the Sichuan Army led by Liu Xiang the following year.
 In this battle, Xiong Kewu defeated Liu Xiang, causing Liu Xiang to resign.
 Yang Sen, who was allied with Liu Xiang, was expelled from Sichuan and retreated to western Hubei Province.

 In 1922, in order to consolidate his rule in Sichuan, Xiong Kewu, together with Liu Chengxun, commander of the Third Army of the Sichuan Army, and Lai Xinhui, commander-in-chief of the Sichuan Frontier Defense Army, attempted to defeat the troops of Deng Xihou, Chen Guodong, and Tian Songyao.
 Wu Peifu, who was in charge of Beijing, took the opportunity to intervene in the Sichuan Civil War and supported Liu Xiang, who was frustrated in the Sichuan-Hubei War, to rebuild his troops and counterattack Sichuan.
 Due to the intervention of the Beijing government, Xiong Kewu's troops were unable to effectively counter the siege of foreign troops and internal anti-Xiong forces, and once again asked Sun Yat-sen for help.

-In 25 June 1923, Sun Yat-sen appointed Xiong Kewu as the commander-in-chief of the Sichuan Anti-Bandit Army, and sent pro-Sun Yat-sen generals such as Lü Chao and Shi Qingyang, who were originally defeated by Xiong Kewu, to cooperate with Xiong Kewu, but there was no additional force to reinforce Xiong Kewu, so Xiong Kewu was completely defeated by the coalition forces of Liu Xiang, Yang Sen, Yuan Zuming, Deng Xihou, and Tian Songyao, and fled Sichuan to Changde, Hunan Province in the spring of 1924.
+On 25 June 1923, Sun Yat-sen appointed Xiong Kewu as the commander-in-chief of the Sichuan Anti-Bandit Army, and sent pro-Sun Yat-sen generals such as Lü Chao and Shi Qingyang, who were originally defeated by Xiong Kewu, to cooperate with Xiong Kewu, but there was no additional force to reinforce Xiong Kewu, so Xiong Kewu was completely defeated by the coalition forces of Liu Xiang, Yang Sen, Yuan Zuming, Deng Xihou, and Tian Songyao, and fled Sichuan to Changde, Hunan Province in the spring of 1924.